mysteryx93/AviSynthShader/README.md

 upscalecommand: An upscaling command that must contain offset-correction.
 Ex: """nnedi3_rpow2(2, cshift="Spline16Resize")"""

-folder: The folder containing .cso files, ending with '/'.
-Leave empty to use default folder.
+srcMatrix601: If true, the color matrix will be changed from Rec.601 to Rec.709 while running SuperRes.
+This avoids having to apply ColorMatrix separately.
+Default=false.

 convert: Whether to call ConvertToFloat and ConvertFromFloat() within the shader.
 Set to false if input is already converted.
 Default=true.

-#### Super-xBR(input, edgeStrength, weight, thirdPass, folder, convert)
+#### Super-xBR(input, edgeStrength, weight, thirdPass, convert)

 In Shaders\Super-xBR\super-xbr.avsi.
 Thanks to Shiandow for writing this great code!